juanzamora28/dengue-colombia-unetpp/README.md

 Please cite the archived Zenodo record corresponding to release `v1.0.0`.

-The DOI will be added to this README after the GitHub release has been archived by Zenodo.
+The exact version used for the manuscript, release `v1.0.0`, is permanently archived in Zenodo: https://doi.org/10.5281/zenodo.21402140.

 ## Data and reuse